gough/cpsc100/README.md

 # CPSC 100 - Computer Programming I

-This repository holds all my completed labs for the September 2014 semester of Computer Programming I at UNBC.
+This repository holds all my labs for the fall 2014 semester of CPSC 100 at UNBC